Finding the Right Health Coverage For You

 Free public coverage for people with low income.

-Your income is abovebelow the limit: x for a household of y.
+Your income is below the limit: $20,783 for a household of 1.

 Free public coverage, for people with disabilities with low income and low assets.